-Electioneering Communication: Any audio or visual communication broadcast by any means that:
+Electioneering Communication: Any audio or visual communication broadcasted by any means that:

-- 1. unambiguously refers to any candidate or ballot measure; - 2. is broadcast, printed, mailed, delivered or distributed within 60 days of a regular or special election, or 45 days of a runoff election; and - 3. is broadcast to, printed in a newspaper distributed to, mailed to, delivered by hand to or otherwise distributed to an audience that includes members of the electorate for a Covered Office. - 4.
+- 1. unambiguously refers to any candidate or ballot measure; and - 2. is broadcasted, printed, mailed, delivered or distributed within 60 days of a regular or special election, or 45 days of a runoff election; and - 3. is broadcasted to, printed in a newspaper distributed to, mailed to, delivered by hand to or otherwise distributed to an audience that includes members of the electorate for a Covered Office. - 4.
 Electioneering Communication does not include: - a. any news articles, editorial endorsements, opinion or commentary, writings or letters to the editor printed in a newspaper, magazine, or other periodical not owned or controlled by a candidate or political party; - b. any editorial endorsements or opinions aired by a broadcast facility not owned or controlled by a candidate or political party; - c. any communication by Persons made in the regular course and scope of their business or any communication made by a membership organization solely to members of such organization and their families; or - d. paid for by a candidate or candidate's campaign committee.

-Expenditure: As used in these Regulations, an "expenditure" includes not only the definition included in Article XIII, Section 2(j), but also Part B below.
+Expenditure: As used in these Regulations, an "expenditure" includes not only In addition to the definition included in Article XIII, Section 2(j), but also please see Part B7 below.